 If you must carry a bag make sure you have a long strap one – place the strap across your chest – / – that is – if the strap is on your right shoulder – the bag is hanging above your left leg.
 That makes it hard to pull – your chest is in the way.

-Remember they look for easy prey, make your self unattractive to them with these few tips, and enjoy public transportation with minimal worries.
+Enjoy public transportation with minimal worries.
 Some islands limit or forbid the use of vehicles in their island.

 Have a safe flight…… How may islands do you plan to see……

 Travelling to Prague, Czech Republic is more than a movement between geographical locations, whether by foot, bicycle, automobile, train, boat, bus, airplane, with or without luggage, one way or round trip – it’s an experience of a lifetime.

 Travel is a movement within time that remains in our memory.
 The origin of the word “travel” was lost in history it meant – work – from the Old French word – travail.

 The English used the word travailen which meant to torment, labor, strive or journey.
 Jorney is synonomous with the interpretation of the word in this site.

 When we are considering travel nowdays the first things we consider are the airlines, cheap flight deals, hotel, hotel deals, travel packages, cruises and car rentals.